ipfabric/docs/docs/IP_Fabric_Settings/advanced/Vendors_API/Silver_Peak_SD-WAN.md

 To add EdgeConnect to discovery global settings, go to **Settings → Advanced → Vendors API** and press the **+Add** button

-Afterward, choose Silver Peak from the list and fill in
+Afterward, choose Silver Peak from the list and fill in:

 - **Username and password** to log in to Unity Orchestrator

   !!! info

-    if a user has just RO rights, ARP table will NOT be downloaded - this is not supported by the orchestrator’s API
+      If the user has just read-only rights, ARP table will **not** be downloaded.
+This is the know limitation of the orchestrator’s API.

--   **Base URL** of Unity Orchestrator (`https://unity-orchestrator-ip`)
+- **Base URL** of Unity Orchestrator (`https://unity-orchestrator-host`)

 ![Add Connection](2910552088.png)